What you’ll learn.

 BMP files generally have a higher quality than JPEGs.
-In a BMP image, each pixel has its own specific colour.
-The file may also contain information like colour depth, colour profiles, alpha channels and more.
+In a BMP image, each pixel has its own specific color.
+The file may also contain information like color depth, color profiles, alpha channels, and more.
 This gives BMP images a higher resolution than JPEG files.
 Their quality and resolution mean that it’s easier to edit BMP files because there are more pixels you can manipulate.

 Neither BMP nor JPEG is ideal for printing physical photos.
 BMP files save and edit images, but don't print well.
-You can print JPEG images, but they’re better used on the Internet.
+You can print JPEG images, but they’re better used on the internet.
 Files like TIFF and DNG are much better for high-quality printing.
-If you’re going to print a JPEG file, make sure that you adjust the PPI (pixels per inch).
+If you’re going to print a JPEG file, be sure to adjust the PPI (pixels per inch).

 BMP files will operate most effectively with Microsoft Windows and OS/2 operating systems.
 If you use Microsoft, BMP files have many built-in advantages.
 JPEGs are everywhere and highly versatile, no matter what operating system you’re on.
-They work with a wide array of programmes — on phones, tablets, laptops, digital cameras and more.
+They work with a wide array of programs — on phones, tablets, laptops, digital cameras, and more.

 BMP vs. JPEG files: frequently asked questions.

-You can open BMP files with a range of different programmes.
+You can open BMP files with a range of different programs.
 These include Adobe Illustrator and Adobe Photoshop.
-Simply choose your programme and select your BMP file to open it.
+Simply choose your program and select your BMP file to open it.

 Which is larger, a BMP or JPEG file?

-Do BMP and JPEG files handle colour differently?
+Do BMP and JPEG files handle color differently?

-JPEG files can support more than 16.77 million colours in each pixel.
+JPEG files can support more than 16.77 million colors in each pixel.
 BMPs are better suited to more limited palettes.
 Both formats work effectively in black and white.